DevMystical/AutoDankMemer/README.md

 - Supports pressing buttons and using discord interactions.
 - Easily move the current operational channel to other servers or channels.

+Notes:

-Note: The bot has the capability to use `crime` but it is disabled in the source code because it causes so many deaths and the lifesavers get extremely expensive.
+- The bot has the capability to use `crime` but it is disabled in the source code because it causes so many deaths and the lifesavers get extremely expensive.
 Modify the variable `active_commands` at its definition to re-enable it.
+- The `trivia` command knows almost all of the questions used by API which Dank Memer uses.
+However, there are 30-40 questions missing out of roughly 4,000.

 ## Commands